 Remove the door by opening it and lifting it off the hinges.
-Unscrew the eight screws that hold the retaining clips in place with a 5/16" nutdriver (see the illustration above).
+Remove the door handle from the door.
+Then remove the glass retainer by unscrewing the ten screws that hold it in place with a 5/16" nutdriver (see the illustration below).
 Carefully remove the glass.
-Align the 3/8" white rope gasket (new or old) along the ledge that follows the perimeter of the window opening.
+Make sure the 3/4" black channel tape (new or old) runs around the perimeter of the glass.
 If using a new gasket, trim off any excess.
 Place the glass (new or old) in place so there is a small gap between the edge of the glass and the door frame.
 Make sure the gasket is tucked underneath the glass so the glass does not touch the door frame.
-Replace the glass retaining clips with 3/8" flat gasketing attached to secure the glass in place.
-The gasketing is required to prevent the glass from cracking or moving when the clips are secured.
-Tighten the retaining clips with a 5/16" nutdriver until the gaskets start to flatten.
-Do not overtighten.
+Place the glass retainer in place and secure it with the screws removed earlier.
+Make sure the white gasket stays in place and seals the window.
+Tighten the glass retainer until the gaskets start to flatten.